dgroomes/jdbc-playground/connection-check/README.md

 1. Run the program:
    * `./gradlew run`
-   * Notice from the log output that the health check yielded a "COULD NOT CONNECT ❌" message.
+   * Notice from the log output that the connection check yielded a "COULD NOT CONNECT ❌" message.
 2. Start the Postgres database:
    * `docker-compose up --renew-anon-volumes --detach`
 3. Run the program:
    * `./gradlew run`
-   * Notice from the log output that the health check yielded an "UP ✅" message.
+   * Notice from the log output that the connection check yielded an "UP ✅" message.
 4. Stop the database:
    * `docker-compose down`